Where Do Dialog Intelligibility Problems Originate?

 These factors originate from the performance itself and may be difficult to correct later in the production chain.

 It is important to note that some of these examples may be the result of creative intent.
-In certain cases, reduced dialogue intelligibility is a deliberate artistic choice.
+In certain cases, reduced dialog intelligibility is a deliberate artistic choice.

 Technical issues